SivertGullbergHansen/BloxDoc/docs/Scripts/dayNightCycle.md

 # Day & Night Cycle

-## Easy implementation of Day and Night Cycle synced between Server and Client
+Easy implementation of Day and Night Cycle

 **This page is under construction**